filesender/filesender/docs/v2.0/admin/configuration/index.md

                From an implementation perspective, results are recorded in the AVResults table and the download page will display the results of scans if they are available.

-               The expected setup will use virus scanners over https passing the file stream to the scanner and retrieving the results of that scan to store in the database.
-An example program AVProgramURLTest.php is provided that can be installed on a web server and will fail content that contains a bad word which in this case is literally "badword".
-The AVProgramURLTest is provided as an example that can be fleshed out to use other malware scanners as installations wish.